Is customer experience strategy included in your marketing plan?

 - Strategies and examples of businesses implementing them

-Not what you were looking for?
-Try these articles:
+Not exactly what you’re looking for?
+Try these:

 What is a customer experience strategy?

-A customer experience (CX) strategy is made up of actionable plans you implement to ensure your customers have positive experiences at each touchpoint with your business.
+A customer experience (CX) strategy is defined as the entire perception of the experience customers have with your business.
+The best customer experience is the outcome of collecting positive experiences at each touchpoint with your business.
 It also includes purposeful ways to measure those experiences.

 For example, your CX strategy can be to better align with your customers.
 So the actionable plan can be to focus on social listening.
 It can be as small as responding to customers’ messages and complaints or as big as changing your brand positioning.